Freiling87/CCU/CCU/Scratchpad.md

 ##		C	Edges Blocked Warning on Save
 If it's not already a thing
 ##		CT	Hotkeys
-###			C	00 Add input rate limiter to all shortcuts
+###			T	00 Add input rate limiter to all shortcuts
-New
-###			C	00 Move all Interface/Layer strings to an enum or string const
-e.g. "Objects" "PatrolPoints" etc.
+- Attempted with GetKeyDown
+  - This will break probably as much as it fixes.
+Just relax and accept it.
+###			C	00 Implement BlazingTwist's nifty input gate
+- This seems like it will pretty accurately match common UI practices List<KeyCode> keyCodes = new List<KeyCode>{KeyCode.LeftControl, KeyCode.LeftShift, KeyCode.K};
+	if (keyCodes.All(Input.GetKey) && keyCodes.Any(Input.GetKeyDown))
+	{
+		// key combination pressed this frame
+	}
 ###			C	00 Use Traverse to access subfields of private
+Might not be needed, if current attempt is working fine
+###			T	00 Reflect rotation on input
+- Attempted calling levelEditor.UpdateInterface()
 ###			C	Alt + Security Cam - Highlight Visible Tiles
 New
 ###			H	Alt + NumKeys, NumPad - Menu Trails
 ALT trail for overhead menus
 This one is likely beyond my ability right now since we'd need to underline text in menus or make popup shortcut letter boxes.
-###			T	Arrow Keys - Orient
+###			√	Arrow Keys - Orient
-- Need more logging to diagnose
+Complete
 ###			√	Arrow Keys - Match current direction to set to None
 Complete
 ###			C	Ctrl + A - Deselect All
-Pending resolution of Select All
+- This might be a matter of visual interface.
+Maybe UpdateInterface is called when selecting but not deselecting?
+- Speaking of that, look for a Deselection method and see what he does in there.
 ###			√	Ctrl + A - Select All
 Complete
 ###			H	Ctrl + Alt - Show Spawn Chances